Select Page

 Timetable

 Students need to attend face-to-face training for a minimum of 20 contact hours per week.
-Class hours will be scheduled from 9:00 am to 5:00 pm.

 Timetables/Delivery Schedules/Classes are subject to change without prior notice.
 Students will be given a timetable prior to course commencement.